informatikr/scrypt/README.markdown

 # Authors

 This library is written and maintained by Falko Peters, <falko.peters@gmail.com>.

+Thanks to Thomas DuBuisson for suggesting the changes to make this package windows-compatible.